vippsas/vipps-checkout-shopify/README.md

 ## Vipps Express Checkout

-Vipps does not have a solution for Vipps Hurtigkasse (*Express Checkout*) in Shopify.
+Vipps does not have a solution for *Vipps Hurtigkasse* ("Express Checkout") in Shopify.
-This is due to limitations on Shopify's side, and if Shopify makes changes that make Vipps Hurtigkasse possible, we will add this functionality.
+This is due to limitations on Shopify's side, and if Shopify makes changes that make *Vipps Hurtigkasse* possible, we will add this functionality.

 ## Vipps Payment